According to research by EE, pop-ups generated over £2.3 billion for the economy and there were approximately 10,500 stores located around the UK.

 A pop-up is a business that opens temporary stores in unexpected locations.
 They are intended to only operate for a short period of time, hopefully creating excitement and buzz around the brand.

 These stores are beneficial to cities as vacant lots and derelict sites are given a new lease of life with new bars, cinemas, entertainment sites and restaurants springing up.
-It is great for young businesses who want to build up brand awareness and gauge popularity before they commit all their resources into a permanent space.
+It is great for young businesses who want to build up brand awareness and gauge popularity before they commit all their resources to a permanent space.
 Established businesses can also utilise the pop-up structure to help them in their expansion plans.

 How can your business use one to expand?